 STEP 5: Select the PST file as Output to save the complete recovered data.
 You can also choose any desired output type as per your requirement from the saving options.

 STEP 6: Finally, select the desired location to save the recovered OST mailbox data to PST file on your local machine.

 Recovering a mailbox from an OST file can be an easy process to do natively if the situation is a straight forward one.
-However, if you’re looking at a more complex environment or unable to access OST in MS Outlook or Exchange server then it may make more sense to deploy Kernel for OST Recovery.
+However, if you’re looking at a more complex environment or unable to access OST in MS Outlook or Exchange server then it may make more sense to deploy OST Recovery.
 The solution makes it easy to restore OST files to either a live Exchange server, a new PST file or to a pre-existing PST file as needed.